microsoft/vcpkg/docs/specifications/registries-2.md

 ```

 This will install `fmt` from `<directory-of-vcpkg-configuration.json>/vcpkg-ports`,
-`cppitertools` from the registry that ships with vcpkg,
+and `cppitertools` and the `boost` ports from the registry that ships with vcpkg.
-and any `boost` dependencies from `https://github.com/boostorg/vcpkg-ports`.
 Notably, this does not replace behavior up the tree -- only the `vcpkg-configuration.json`s
 for the current invocation do anything.